MYP for parents

 MYP students are required to learn at least two languages.
 Learning to communicate in a variety of ways is fundamental to their development of intercultural understanding and crucial to their identity affirmation.

-The MYP offers summative projects to provide students the opportunity to demonstrate what they have learned and engage in self-directed work.
+The MYP offers summative projects that provide students the opportunity to demonstrate what they have learned and engage in self-directed work.
 In year 3 or year 4, students complete the community project.
 In year 5 students complete the personal project.

 The community project encourages students to explore their right and responsibility to implement service as action in the community.
 Students may complete the community project individually or in small groups.